 Kim Graham

-Kim is a dance instructor, and owner of Evergreen Dance Academy, was born in San Francisco, CA where her ballet training started at the age of 6.
-During her early years of training, she performed roles with the Contra Costa Ballet and the Orinda Ballet.
+Owner and Artistic Director of Evergreen Dance Academy, was born in San Francisco, CA where her ballet training started at the age of 6.
+She continued on with her study of ballet at the University of Washington from 1984-1988 under the direction of Kitty Daniels and Hannah Wiley, where she performed in both classical ballet and modern dance roles.

 After retirement in 1993, Kim started teaching ballet in Hood River OR.
-After moving to the Vancouver area in 1997, she taught for Columbia Dance Ensemble from 1997-2000.
+After moving to the Vancouver area in 1997, she taught for Columbia Dance from 1997-2000.
 Kim started Evergreen Dance Academy in 2000.

 Carlyn Hudson